liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/08-creating-teams-for-advanced-site-membership-management.markdown

 preferred method for collecting permissions within a single site.
 Some common functions to assign a Site Team include:

-- Moderating site Wiki content, Message Boards threads, etc.
+- Moderating site Wiki content
+- Managing Message Boards threads
 - Writing blogs
 - Editing a specific page in the site